vrockai/pipeline-test/docs/content.md

 ---

-## The global human gut microbiome: genes, lifestyles, and diet.
+## The global human gut microbiome: genes, lifestyles, and diet
- 29.07.2023, _M Parizadeh, MC Arrieta_

-A growing number of human gut microbiome studies consistently describe differences between human populations.
-Here, we review how factors related to host genetics, ethnicity, lifestyle, and geographic location help explain this variation.
-Studies from contrasting environmental scenarios point to diet and lifestyle as the most influential.
-The effect of human migration and displacement demonstrates how the microbiome adapts to newly adopted lifestyles and contributes to the profound biological and health consequences attributed to migration.
-This information strongly suggests against a universal scale for healthy or dysbiotic gut microbiomes, and prompts for additional microbiome population surveys, particularly from less industrialized nations.
-Considering these important differences will be critical for designing strategies to diagnose and restore dysbiosis in various human populations.

 [Source](https://doi.org/10.1016/j.molmed.2023.07.002)

-10.1016/j.molmed.2023.07.002

 ---

-## 5-Aminosalicylic acid alters the gut microbiota and altered microbiota transmitted vertically to offspring have protective effects against colitis.
+## 5-Aminosalicylic acid alters the gut microbiota and altered microbiota transmitted vertically to offspring have protective effects against colitis
- 01.08.2023, _H Wada, J Miyoshi, S Kuronuma, Y Nishinarita, N Oguri, N Hibi, O Takeuchi, Y Akimoto, STM Lee, M Matsuura, T Kobayashi, T Hibi, T Hisamatsu_

-_Humans, Animals, Mice, Mesalamine, Gastrointestinal Microbiome, Colitis, Colitis, Ulcerative, Inflammation, Inflammatory Bowel Diseases, Anti-Inflammatory Agents, Dextran Sulfate, Disease Models, Animal, Colon, Mice, Inbred C57BL_
-Although many therapeutic options are available for inflammatory bowel disease (IBD), 5-aminosalicylic acid (5-ASA) is still the key medication, particularly for ulcerative colitis (UC).
-However, the mechanism of action of 5-ASA remains unclear.
-The intestinal microbiota plays an important role in the pathophysiology of IBD, and we hypothesized that 5-ASA alters the intestinal microbiota, which promotes the anti-inflammatory effect of 5-ASA.
-Because intestinal inflammation affects the gut microbiota and 5-ASA can change the severity of inflammation, assessing the impact of inflammation and 5-ASA on the gut microbiota is not feasible in a clinical study of patients with UC.
-Therefore, we undertook a translational study to demonstrate a causal link between 5-ASA administration and alterations of the intestinal microbiota.
-Furthermore, by rigorously controlling environmental confounders and excluding the effect of 5-ASA itself with a vertical transmission model, we observed that the gut microbiota altered by 5-ASA affected host mucosal immunity and decreased susceptibility to dextran sulfate sodium-induce colitis.
-Although the potential intergenerational transmission of epigenetic changes needs to be considered in this study, these findings suggested that alterations in the intestinal microbiota induced by 5-ASA directed the host immune system towards an anti-inflammatory state, which underlies the mechanism of 5-ASA efficacy.

 [Source](https://doi.org/10.1038/s41598-023-39491-x)

-10.1038/s41598-023-39491-x

 ---

-## Presence of an ultra-small microbiome in fermented cabbages.
+## Presence of an ultra-small microbiome in fermented cabbages
- 01.08.2023, _HW Lee, SR Yoon, YM Dang, M Kang, K Lee, JH Ha, JW Bae_

-_Bacteria, Brassica, DNA, Microbiota, RNA, Ribosomal, 16S, Vegetables_
-Ultramicrobacteria (UMB), also known as ultra-small bacteria, are tiny bacteria with a size less than 0.1 µm3.
-They have a high surface-to-volume ratio and are found in various ecosystems, including the human body.
-UMB can be classified into two types: one formed through cell contraction and the other that maintains a small size.
-The ultra-small microbiome (USM), which may contain UMB, includes all bacteria less than 0.2 µm in size and is difficult to detect with current methods.
-However, it poses a potential threat to food hygiene, as it can pass through sterilization filters and exist in a viable but non-culturable (VBNC) state.
-The data on the USM of foods is limited.
-Some bacteria, including pathogenic species, are capable of forming UMB under harsh conditions, making it difficult to detect them through conventional culture techniques.

 [Source](https://doi.org/10.7717/peerj.15680)

-10.7717/peerj.15680

 ---

-## The long-term gut bacterial signature of a wild primate is associated with a timing effect of pre- and postnatal maternal glucocorticoid levels.
+## The long-term gut bacterial signature of a wild primate is associated with a timing effect of pre- and postnatal maternal glucocorticoid levels
- 01.08.2023, _S Anzà, D Schneider, R Daniel, M Heistermann, S Sangmaneedet, J Ostner, O Schülke_

-_Female, Animals, Pregnancy, Humans, Glucocorticoids, Gastrointestinal Microbiome, Cross-Sectional Studies, Primates, Bacteria, Prenatal Exposure Delayed Effects_
-During development, elevated levels of maternal glucocorticoids (GCs) can have detrimental effects on offspring morphology, cognition, and behavior as well as physiology and metabolism.
-Depending on the timing of exposure, such effects may vary in strength or even reverse in direction, may alleviate with age, or may concern more stable and long-term programming of phenotypic traits.
-Maternal effects on gut bacterial diversity, composition, and function, and the persistence of such effects into adulthood of long-lived model species in the natural habitats remain underexplored.

 [Source](https://doi.org/10.1186/s40168-023-01596-w)

-10.1186/s40168-023-01596-w

 ---

-## Early-life prophylactic antibiotic treatment disturbs the stability of the gut microbiota and increases susceptibility to H9N2 AIV in chicks.
+## Early-life prophylactic antibiotic treatment disturbs the stability of the gut microbiota and increases susceptibility to H9N2 AIV in chicks
- 30.07.2023, _X Liang, Z Zhang, H Wang, X Lu, W Li, H Lu, A Roy, X Shen, DM Irwin, Y Shen_

-_Animals, Anti-Bacterial Agents, Gastrointestinal Microbiome, Influenza A Virus, H9N2 Subtype, Chickens, Microbiota_ Antibiotics are widely used for prophylactic therapy and for improving the growth performance of chicken.
-The problem of bacterial drug resistance caused by antibiotic abuse has previously attracted extensive attention; however, the influence of early-day use of prophylactic antibiotics on the gut microflora and on the disease resistance ability in chicks has not been explored.
-Here, we comprehensively evaluate the growth performance, gut microbial dynamics, level of antibiotic resistance genes (ARGs) in the gut microbial community, and resistance to H9N2 avian influenza virus (AIV) in chickens following long-term and short-term early-day prophylactic antibiotic treatment.

 [Source](https://doi.org/10.1186/s40168-023-01609-8)

-10.1186/s40168-023-01609-8

 ---

-## Human-influenced diets affect the gut microbiome of wild baboons.
+## Human-influenced diets affect the gut microbiome of wild baboons
- 26.07.2023, _M Moy, L Diakiw, KR Amato_

-_Animals, Humans, Gastrointestinal Microbiome, Papio, RNA, Ribosomal, 16S, Diet, Primates, Hominidae, Papio anubis, Monosaccharides_
-Industrialized diets that incorporate processed foods and are often high in simple sugars and fats and low in fiber have myriad health impacts, many of which may operate via impacts on the gut microbiota.
-Examining how these diets affect the gut microbiota can be challenging given that lab animal models experience altered environmental contexts, and human studies include a suite of co-varying cultural and environmental factors that are likely to shape the gut microbiota alongside diet.
-To complement these approaches, we compare the microbiomes of wild populations of olive baboons (Papio anubis) with differential access to human trash high in processed foods, simple sugars, and fats in Rwanda's Akagera National Park.
-Baboons are a good model system since their microbiomes are compositionally similar to those of humans.
-Additionally, this population inhabits a common environment with different social groups consuming qualitatively different amounts of human trash, limiting variation in non-dietary factors.
-Using 16S rRNA gene amplicon sequencing we find that baboons with unlimited access to human trash have reduced microbial alpha diversity and reduced relative abundances of fiber-degrading taxa such as Ruminococcaceae, Prevotellaceae, and Lachnospiraceae.
-In contrast, baboons with limited access to human trash have a microbiome more similar to that of baboons with no access to human trash.
-Our results suggest that while a human-influenced diet high in processed foods, simple sugars, and fats is sufficient to alter the microbiome in wild baboons, there is a minimum threshold of dietary alteration that must occur before the microbiome is substantially altered.
-We recommend that data from wild primate populations such as these be used to complement ongoing research on diet-microbiome-health interactions in humans and lab animal models.

 [Source](https://doi.org/10.1038/s41598-023-38895-z)

-10.1038/s41598-023-38895-z

 ---

-## Expanding the range of the respiratory infectome in Australian feedlot cattle with and without respiratory disease using metatranscriptomics.
+## Expanding the range of the respiratory infectome in Australian feedlot cattle with and without respiratory disease using metatranscriptomics
- 30.07.2023, _BP Brito, MJ Frost, K Anantanawat, F Jaya, T Batterham, SP Djordjevic, WS Chang, EC Holmes, AE Darling, PD Kirkland_

-_Animals, Cattle, Rhinitis, Australia, Respiratory Tract Diseases, Viruses, Cattle Diseases_ Bovine respiratory disease (BRD) is one of the most common diseases in intensively managed cattle, often resulting in high morbidity and mortality.
-Although several pathogens have been isolated and extensively studied, the complete infectome of the respiratory complex consists of a more extensive range unrecognised species.
-Here, we used total RNA sequencing (i.e., metatranscriptomics) of nasal and nasopharyngeal swabs collected from animals with and without BRD from two cattle feedlots in Australia.

 [Source](https://doi.org/10.1186/s40168-023-01591-1)

-10.1186/s40168-023-01591-1

 ---